-Damaraland in Namibia is located to the south of Etosha and north of Swakopmund.
-It is known for its spectacular scenery and desert elephants.
+Damaraland lodges in Namibia are located to the south of Etosha and north of Swakopmund.
+Damaraland is known for its spectacular scenery and desert elephants.

 The fantastical Petrified Forest, a collection of around 50 fossilized trees over 260 million years old is also nearby, as well as Burnt Mountain, Namibia’s highest mountain.
 The Vingerklip (finger rock) is a towering finger of limestone near Khorixas that rises 35m above its base.
 This is a remnant of a plateau formed over 15 million years ago.

-Damaraland is home to the desert adapted black rhino and a number of professional conservationists are dedicated to monitor and protect the dwindling species from poachers.
+Damaraland is home to the desert-adapted black rhino and a number of professional conservationists are dedicated to monitoring and protecting the dwindling species from poachers.
 The Damaraland community consists of a unique group of people who have recognised the value of the wildlife on their land and formed a Community Wildlife Conservancy to protect it.

-Activities basically include drives, nature walks and visits to the famous Twyfelfontein engravings.
+Damaraland lodge activities basically include drives, nature walks and visits to the famous Twyfelfontein rock art engravings.
 The opportunity to sight the Desert Elephant depends on their movements - which range over great distances.
-And off course, stargazing is a must, with crystal-clear night skies.
+And of course, stargazing is a must, with crystal-clear night skies.

 See Damaraland lodges and Namibia safari tours below.